AndyMt/X16-Launcher/README.md

 The palette used is the default X16 ROM palette:<br>
 <img src="assets//X16DefaultPalette8bpp.png" alt="alt text" width="120"/><br>
 Make sure the source files use exactly this palette and **don't** change any color indices.
+Store files as PNG files 8bpp.
+Aseprite is a good tool to manage PNG files and palettes accurately, as well as scaling.

 ## Building the provided thumbnails in this repository

-The source code contains the build.cmd script to build all thumbnails in the [assets directory](assets/Thumbnails128x96) using the tool [aloevera](https://github.com/yeastplume/aloevera).
+The source code contains the [build.cmd](assets/build.cmd) script to build all thumbnails in the [assets directory](assets/Thumbnails128x96) using the tool [aloevera](https://github.com/yeastplume/aloevera).<br>
+[LAUNCHER](assets/LAUNCHER) directory will contain ABM thumbnail files.

+## Building Launcher
+- cc65 is installed and included in path
+- use "make" to build the LAUNCHER.PRG

+## Technical background
+*Launcher* uses 80x25 columns text mode.
+Actually it's 64x20 (512x192 pixels) to allow for overscan safe areas on CRTs.
+To show the thumbnails it's using sprites in a 8x3 8bpp configuration.
+Because of the doubled horizontal resolution in this text mode each sprite has to stretch it's part of the thumbnail by a factor of 2 *(pity VERA doesn't support sprite stretch modes natively on VERA, the C64 did...)*.
+This increases loading time, so this part of the launcher is optimized in assembler.<br>
+To safe time the default X16 palette is used.
+Consequently all source material for thumbnails needs to be exactly 128x96 pixels of size.
+The color indexes used need to be exactly the same as in the default palette.
+This reduces loading time.